CLIENT

 STEP ONE

-The problem.
+The challenge

 STEP TWO

-Research methods & insights.
+Research questions and methods

 To understand why patients were missing appointments and struggling to engage, I conducted mixed-method user research in collaboration with the clinical and product teams.
 Research included: